jamsocket/jamsocket-nextjs-tutorial/README.md

 Then you should be able to open the app in your browser on localhost with the port shown in the command output (probably http://localhost:3000).

-If everything works, you'll notice you can create shapes by clicking and dragging on the page, and you can move existing shapes around by dragging them.
+If everything works, you'll notice you can create shapes by clicking and dragging on the page.
+You can move existing shapes by dragging them.

 At this point, you're probably wondering if "whiteboard" isn't overselling it a bit.
 And you would be right.
 Implementing a full whiteboard application will be an exercise left to the reader, but, for now, this very limited whiteboard should serve us well as a demo for implementing state sharing and presence features with session backends.

 Speaking of state-sharing and presence features - you'll notice that opening the app in another tab gives you a completely blank canvas.
 Let's see if we can't get this app to share the state of the whiteboard with other tabs.